Ebiroll/qemu_esp32/README.md

 ```
 UART emulation is not so good as output is only on stderr.
-It would be much better if we could use the qemu driver with, serial_init(), however this only works in the rom part.
+Also interrupts are not emulated.
+esp32.c creates a 3 threads with socket on port 8880-8882 tto allow connect to the serial port over a socket.
+In the starting terminal you can see output from all uarts mixed.
+However if you want to see output from only one uart,
+do,
+nc 127.0.0.1 8880

 When running I advise that you patch gdb as described in this document or use the gdb provided in the /bin directory (linux 64 bit).
 This improves the debugging exerience quite a bit.